ctrl-freaks/freezeframe.js/packages/vue-freezeframe/README.md

 </script>
 ```

-Or, you can use `vue-freezeframe` with JavaScript:
+Or, you can use `vue-freezeframe` with JavaScript SFCs:

 ```html
 <template>